houtoms/tensorflow/NVREADME.md

 ## Contents

 This container has the TensorFlow Python package installed and ready to use.
-/opt/tensorflow contains the complete source of this version of version of TensorFlow.
+/opt/tensorflow contains the complete source of this version of TensorFlow.

 ## Getting Started